In The Moment

 ANCHORS

-Knowing that our minds will inevitably wander, we explored anchors as a way to return and strengthen the quality of our attention.
+Knowing that our minds will inevitably wander, we use anchors as a way to focus our awareness and attention.
+We get to strengthen the quality of our attention each time we return to the anchor.

-• Using a point of physical contact, like the tip of a pencil, pen, or brush on paper to bring our attention back.
+While anchors such as focusing on our breath, or a candle flame are common.
+In this workshop, we explore physical points of contact, like the tip of our pencil, pen, or brush on paper to bring our attention back to each time.

 WABI SABI:

-The Japanese aesthetic and concept of Wabi Sabi means embracing imperfection as an alternate way of seeing and appreciating the world - ie. it involves giving permission to ourselves to be messy, to show up as is.
+The Japanese aesthetic and concept of Wabi Sabi means embracing imperfection as a way of seeing and appreciating the world.

 In a brief chocolate-tasting meditation, we deliberately slowed down and directed our attention to our senses: sight, touch, smell, taste, and sound, and were able to drop into a more perceptive, open state.